steadylearner/Python-Blog/posts/JavaScript/How to make es5 JavaScript code from es6+ with Babel.md

   }
 }
 ```

-For we are ready to turn our **es6+** code into **es5 and before**.
-We will test it with example codes before to test it really work or not.
-You can use it with your own code also.
+We are ready to turn our **es6+** code into **es5 and before**.
+We will test it with example codes to test it really work or not.
+You can use it with yours also.

-If you want to see the entire example for this post, you can visit [Steadylearner Github Repository][Steadylearner Github Repository].
+If you want to see the entire example for this post, you can visit [Steadylearner Github Repository].

 <br />

 ## 2. How to test it with es6+ code

-We prepared all the necessary files before.
-It is time to test it with real codes.
-For this post, we will use the code snippet used for [How to setup Jest with Enzyme to test React Code][How to setup Jest with Enzyme to test React Code].
+We prepared all the necessary files.
+It is time to test them.
+For this post, we will use the code snippet used for [How to setup Jest with Enzyme to test React Code].

 ```jsx
 // /src/CheckBoxWithLabel.js